-5.2 The catering and liquor income stated may not represent the full amount traded at the property.
-It may be that the figure provided represents only a commission paid to the operator by an external catering company.
-If it is suspected that the catering and liquor amounts are in fact representative of a commission rather than the full catering and liquor income, either assume that the commission amounts to 20% of the total and gross up the figure to add to the accommodation and other income streams or alternatively, use 50% of the provided figure as a rental payment and add to the end value.
+- 5.1 Businesses built around Exclusive Use Venues tend to focus on providing bespoke services to their clients and often incorporate a range of income streams.
+Income derived from the property and receivable by the operator, must form part of the hypothetical achievable turnover.
+In addition to the hire of function accommodation, these may include: commission from caterers and suppliers, accommodation, classes and lectures, outdoor activities (riding, quad bikes, shooting, archery, fishing etc.), advertising or promotional royalties. - 5.2 The catering and liquor income stated may not represent the full amount traded at the property.
+It may be that the figure provided represents the commission paid to the operator by an external catering company.
+If the catering and liquor amounts are commission rather than full catering and liquor income, assumethat the commission amounts to 20% of the total and gross up the figure and add to the hypothetical achievable turnover.
+Alternatively, adopt 50% of the commission figure as a rental payment and add to the end value.

-6 Valuation
+6.0 Valuation

-- 6.1 The appropriate percentage should be selected with regard to the following criteria; - Location (e.g. close to centres of population or areas of natural beauty or historic interest) - The quality or suitability of the property for the present use - Age, layout and character of the property - The extent of adaptation to older properties originally built for domestic use - The extent of residential use made of the property - Upgrade of bedrooms to en-suite - Operational restrictions - 6.2 Percentages To Be Applied & Recommended Approach to Valuation
+- 6.1 The appropriate percentage should be selected with regard to the following criteria; - Location (eg, close to centres of population or areas of naturalbeauty or historic interest) - The quality or suitability of the property for the present use - Age, layout and character of the property - The extent of adaptation to older properties originally built fordomestic use - The extent of residential use made of the property - Upgrade of bedrooms to en-suite - Operational restrictions

+6.2 Percentages To Be Applied & Recommended Approach to Valuation

-In the absence of local evidence, an appropriate percentage of between 7% and 10% may be applied to the Hypothetical Achievable Turnover, after consideration of the criteria set out in 6.1.
+In the absence of local evidence, an appropriate percentage of between 7% and 12% may be applied to the Hypothetical Achievable Turnover, after consideration of the criteria set out in 6.1.

-7 Other Factors
+7.0 Other Factors